Derik Osede: Deportivo

 On 5 October 2020, free agent Derik moved to also-relegated Deportivo on a one-year deal.
 His time in Galicia was fraught with injuries to his Achilles tendon.

+Later career

+Derik subsequently competed in the newly created Primera Federación, first with CD Alcoyano then Pontevedra CF. On 6 September 2023, he signed for League of Ireland First Division club Waterford.

+On 5 February 2024, Osede joined FC Inter Turku in the Finnish Veikkausliiga.

 International career

 Derik appeared with the Spain under-19 team at the 2012 UEFA European Championship, helping to a final win in Estonia.
 With the under-20 side at the 2013 FIFA World Cup in Turkey, he scored in a 2–1 victory over Mexico in the last 16.

 In June 2015, Derik stated he wished to switch international allegiance to Nigeria.